prestodb/presto/presto-docs/src/main/sphinx/connector/kafka.rst

 Topics can be live: rows will appear as data arrives and disappear as segments get dropped.
-This can result in strange behavior if accessing the same table multiple times in a single query (e.g. performing a self join).
+This can result in strange behavior if accessing the same table multiple times in a single query (e.g., performing a self join).

 .. note::